Pursuing regular movement, a nutritious diet, adequate sleep and practicing safe behaviors.

 - Walk the labyrinth, a path that one walks to reflect, meditate, reduce stress, or find inner peace.
-If you are interested in walking the labyrinth, contact Joan Thompson with Student Wellness Services at (319) 273-2137.
+If you are interested requesting the labyrinth for your group or residence hall, request here.

 Choosing a lifestyle of committed effort toward sustaining the Earth’s natural environment.

 How can I become environmentally well on campus?

 - Get involved with the Panther Plot, UNI’s student-run garden!